Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of North Plympton had an income level below the national average in the latest ATO data aggregated by AreaSearch for the financial year ending June 2023.
-The median income among taxpayers was $51,564, and the average income stood at $61,499.
-These figures compared to Greater Adelaide's median of $54,808 and average of $66,852 respectively.
-Based on Wage Price Index growth of 8.8% between financial years 2023 and 2025, current estimates would be approximately $56,102 (median) and $66,911 (average) as of September 2025.
-Census data showed household, family, and personal incomes all ranked modestly in North Plympton, between the 44th and 44th percentiles.
-Income analysis revealed that the predominant cohort consisted of 35.8% of locals (1,456 people) with incomes ranging from $1,500 to $2,999, reflecting patterns seen in the surrounding region where 31.8% similarly fell into this income bracket.
-Housing affordability pressures were severe, with only 83.7% of income remaining after housing costs, ranking at the 45th percentile.
-The area's SEIFA income ranking placed it in the sixth decile.
+The suburb of North Plympton had an income level below the national average according to ATO data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in North Plympton was $51,564 and the average income stood at $61,499.
+These figures compared to those for Greater Adelaide, which were $54,808 and $66,852 respectively.
+Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes as of September 2025 would be approximately $56,102 (median) and $66,911 (average).
+Census data showed that household, family and personal incomes in North Plympton ranked modestly, between the 44th and 44th percentiles.
+Income analysis revealed that the predominant cohort spanned 35.8% of locals (1,455 people) in the $1,500 - 2,999 income category, reflecting patterns seen in the surrounding region where 31.8% similarly occupied this range.
+Housing affordability pressures were severe, with only 83.7% of income remaining, ranking at the 45th percentile.
+The area's SEIFA income ranking placed it in the 6th decile.

 Frequently Asked Questions - Income